 Spiritual leader Mahant Swami Maharaj has requested that all stay at home and watch their respective weekly telecast.
 To learn more, please click here.

 Faith communities are a crucial partner in C-TAC's efforts to distribute information and resources to family caregivers who play a crucial role in the care of their loved ones.
 With support from the Cigna Foundation, C-TAC is currently undergoing the following pilot projects alongside two pioneer faith leaders:

 C-TAC has partnered with Rev. Dr. Gus Reyes, Director of the Christian Life Commission at the Baptist General Convention of Texas, to distribute caregiving resources in Hispanic Evangelical churches across Texas.
 The project involved sharing AARP's Prepare to Care guide, a comprehensive toolkit that offers information and advice covering every step of the care process.
 By sharing English and Spanish translations of the guide, Rev. Reyes has delivered key tools to congregations across his state.

 Our second project involves a collaboration with Rabbi Richard Address, founder of Jewish Sacred Aging.
 Rabbi Address has developed a caregiving toolkit designed for members of Jewish faith communities.

 By incorporating Jewish teachings into his toolkit, Rabbi Address has created a unique document which merges faith community outreach with caregiver engagement.
-The toolkit will soon be available for download on the C-TAC website.
+The online toolkit is available here.